vishalbelsare/serenity/docs/internals.rst

 investment strategies, with an emphasis on equity trading strategies.
 Currently this package has a dependency on Sharadar, but it should be possible to integrate free resources like Yahoo Finance's API.

+:py:mod:`serenity.tax` has a script for generating a TurboTax export file for taxes plus several other scripts from backfilling trade data from different exchanges.
+This is very rough and needs to be totally redone.

 :py:mod:`serenity.trading` is an abstraction sitting on top of exchange connectivity, e.g. REST API's for cryptocurrency exchanges.
 It is currently implemented for Phemex and for a simple